Check out this herbal simple syrup, that is perfect in cocktails and mocktails!

 - 2 cups sugar

-- Add the rosemary sprigs, let the infusion boil for 60 seconds.
+Add the rosemary spears, let the infusion boil for 60 seconds.

-- Remove pan from heat and let steep for 30 minutes - 1 hour depending on how strong you would like it.
+Remove pan from heat and let steep for 30 minutes-1 hour depending how strong you would like it.

-- This may be stored in the refrigerator for up to 2 weeks.
+This may be stored in the fridge for up to 2 weeks.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!